 How fast is 5G Internet in Mbps?

-The current 5G networks are comfortably capable of offering download speeds of around 150 Mbps or higher on average.
+The current 5G networks are capable of offering download speeds of around 150 Mbps or higher on average.
 The average upload speeds are also in the multiples of 10 Mbps usually around 30-50 Mbps.
 In Reading, Berkshire where I live, I can safely say that the 5G speeds I have been getting over the last 2 months of using a 5G router have been consistently higher than the average UK fixed broadband speeds.
 Having said that, I must confess that there have been occasions when I had to endure 15-20 Mbps in download speeds also on the very same 5G network but that at the time of writing (April 2021) is a rare occurrence.

 There are some factors that may reduce these speeds, but let’s first have a look at some speed test results so you can visualise what 5G connection can help you achieve.
-Even though I won’t be disclosing which 5G mobile network and router I am using, but it is worth mentioning that my mobile operator told me that I shouldn’t expect indoor 5G coverage.
+Even though I won’t be disclosing which 5G mobile network and router I am using, it is worth mentioning that my mobile operator told me that I shouldn’t expect indoor 5G coverage.
 Still, I have been able to witness 5G coverage indoors and speeds like the following are very encouraging indeed.

 The factors that may impact your 5G speeds negatively are simple.
 First, you need to make sure that you actually have a 5G network base station close by.
 The best way to do that is to check the coverage maps of mobile operators to see who is providing 5G coverage in your area.
 You also need to find a future-proof router compliant with at least 3GPP release 15 (which introduces 5G NR).
-Have a look at this post to get information on what the different 3GPP release can do for you in terms of 5G, so you don’t end up paying a lot of money for a router that does not fulfil your needs.
+Have a look at this post to get information on what the different 3GPP releases can do for you in terms of 5G, so you don’t end up paying a lot of money for a router that does not fulfil your needs.
 The other aspect is the WiFi technology also; you want to make sure that the router offers at least decent 2.4GHz and 5GHz channels as part of WiFi5 and ideally the 6GHz band for WiFi6 also.
 To be very clear, the 5GHz in WiFi has absolutely no relationship with the 5G cellular networks but for some reason this terminology mix-up keeps causing confusion in the mobile and WiFi worlds.
 In fact, I got a question a few weeks ago from a friend in Pakistan who asked if 5G was already “outdated” as he had heard rumours about the introduction of ‘6G’ already.
 After doing a bit of quick research around this ‘rumour’ my conclusion was that someone was mixing up WiFi6 and the associated 6GHz frequency band with 6G.
 The sixth generation of mobile networks (6G) is possibly more of a 2030ish thing considering we haven’t even achieved 5G coverage yet.
 It is important to mention that the 5G today is not an end-to-end 5G network either as currently mobile operators are using a combination of 4G and 5G to offer non-standalone 5G services.
 The next step from there is the standalone 5G which is end-to-end 5G which you can find more about in this dedicated post.

 Can 5G replace home internet?